 Meditation.
 Meditation and relaxation techniques can lower your stress, help you deal with the pain and relax your muscles, which can relieve pressure on the nerve.

-Chiropractic Treatment For Sciatica
+Chiropractic Treatments For Sciatica

 As already mentioned, if you have sciatica you need to get yourself checked out.
 The most common cause of sciatica is a herniated disk, which your chiropractor can help with.
 It can also be caused by other issues that your chiropractor can help with.